johnlaine1/udacity-fend-p5-game/README.md

 ## How to play
 The object of the game it to make across the screen to the water on the other side.
-Each time you make it across the screen your score will increase, each time you get hit by a bug, your score will decrease.
+Each time you make it across the screen your win score will increase, each time you get hit by a bug, your losses score will increase.